The new scenario deserves particular care and treatments that make specific legislation necessary

 A global consensus in a difficult matter for children, parents and hospitals

-The decision to issue a “Charter of rights of incurable children” aims to create a global consensus on the particular needs of these types of patients (example mitochondrial diseases), their rights and the role of parents in medical decision-making.
+The decision to issue a “Charter of rights of incurable children” aims to create a global consensus on the particular needs of these types of patients (for example mitochondrial diseases), their rights and the role of parents in medical decision-making.
 The declaration hopes to create an international consensus on the rights of children with these types of diseases.
-This charter will be presented to the European Parliament and to paediatric hospitals in Europe for their approval and has the backing of the Holy See.
+This charter will be presented to the European Parliament and to pediatric hospitals in Europe for their approval and has the backing of the Holy See.
 It can be reduced to the following 10 postulates, which state that:

 - The child and his/her family have the right to the best relationship possible with doctors and healthcare staff